 Gigabyte X470 Aorus Ultra Gaming

-AORUS X470 Gaming Motherboards feature a design concept inspired by the wings of an eagle.
-The sleek design of the I/O armour resembles the shape of the wing, while the wing's impressive aerodynamic features inspire the claw marks and airflow design.
+The inspiration behind the design of the AORUS X470 Gaming Motherboards was influenced by the shape of an eagle's wings.
+The sleek form of the I/O armour is reminiscent of a wing, while the wing's remarkable aerodynamic properties serve as inspiration for the design of the claw marks and airflow.

-The board is surprisingly well-equipped otherwise, housing the standard six SATA 6Gbps ports, pairs of both USB 3.0 and 2.0 headers, and an impressive eight fan headers too, which is more than many far more expensive alternatives.
-Gigabyte's fan control area in both the EFI and its Windows software are excellent, so combined with an internal header for temperature probes that can be used to control fan speeds, there's plenty of scopes here for building a powerful air- or water-cooled PC with lots of fans and tweaking till your heart's content.
+In addition to the expected six SATA 6Gbps ports, pairs of USB 3.0 and 2.0 connections, and an amazing eight fan headers, the board is surprisingly well-equipped.
+With an integrated input for temperature probes that can be used to regulate fan speeds, and Gigabyte's superb fan control section in both the EFI and its Windows software, there's plenty of room to build a powerful air- or water-cooled PC with lots of fans and modify to your heart's delight.

 Frequently Asked Questions About Gigabyte X470 Aorus Ultra Gaming